Diniboy1123/wasque/README.md

 - The entrypoint script is hardcoded.
 To customize behavior, replace the script or use `docker exec -it wasque /bin/sh` to make changes on the fly.
 - The `h2-only` MASQUE fallback doesn’t seem to work.
 This appears to be a general issue within the official clients; I couldn’t get it working on Android either.
 - If you don't have internet when the container is launched, the container will exit.

+## License

+The code in this repository is licensed under the [MIT License](LICENSE.md).
+However keep in mind that the WARP client itself is closed source and proprietary software, so you must comply with its [ToS](https://www.cloudflare.com/website-terms/).

 ## Disclaimer #2